Arts and Sciences

 Chemistry

 Seton Hall is a state-of-the-art research and teaching center, strongly committed to scientific discovery — just stop into McNulty Hall ($35 million went into updating its facilities) and see for yourself.
-Our doctoral students rave about the innovative facilities where they learn from some of chemistry’s brightest minds and work beside them in cutting-edge research programs.
+Our doctoral students rave about the innovative facilities where they learn from some of chemistry’s brightest minds and work beside them in cutting-edge STEM-designated research programs.
 The research opportunities extend to our neighbors, too.
 The department is committed to collaborative research with other institutions, particularly the chemical industry in northern New Jersey.

 By the Numbers